Jewel Orchid - Expert tips

 Light and placement for Jewel Orchid

 Special Orchid nutrition can be used to feed your Jewel Orchid.
-She’s not very dependent on food, so only a few (2-3) times during the growing season is more than enough.
+They are not very dependent on food, so only a few (2-3) times during the growing season is more than enough.

 We can imagine that you would like to propagate these beauties!
 The perfect method for propagating Jewel Orchids is through stem cuttings.
-Take a piece of the stem with upper leaves, pot it into a similar potting mix she comes from.
-New roots should grow within two months, exciting!
+Take a piece of the stem with upper leaves, and pot it into a similar potting mix she comes from.
+Keep the soil moist and place it in a warm, humid place.
+New roots should start growing within two months.
+How exciting!

 Most common pest on Jewel Orchid

 Mealybugs are the most common pest that can affect your Jewel Orchids.
 You can easily recognise them as they look like white cotton clumps on the stem, and the insects are small white bugs.
 Other insects that could bug your plant are scales, spider mites or thrips.